skt-t1-byungi/use-simple-store/README.md

 })
 ```
 #### Asynchronous update.
-The `update` function does not support promise.
+The `update()` does not support promise.
 If you need an asynchronous update, see the example below: 👇

 ```js
 async function fetchTodos() {